 Was stuck with his ship in Rotterdam when the German Invasion started.

 -De Zeemanspot story originates from an article of Mr. Laurens van der Laan, Rotterdam,.

--The career listing comes from the “Stamboeken” and “Movement boeken” form the Holland America Line archives, as held by the Municipal Arrchives in Rotterdam.
+-The career listing comes from the “Stamboeken” and “Movement boeken” from the Holland America Line archives, as held by the Municipal Archives in Rotterdam.